elimoss/wellread/README.md

 - 🎯 **Semantic Curation**: Uses OpenAI embeddings to find content semantically similar to your topics of interest
 - 🔢 **Configurable Limits**: Set maximum number of articles to surface (default: 20, ordered by relevance)
 - ✍️ **AI Summaries**: Uses Claude to generate concise, insightful summaries for each item
-- 💬 **Threaded Slack Posts**: Posts a daily digest, with each paper in its own thread containing an AI summary
+- 💬 **Clean Slack Layout**: Each paper posted as a top-level message with AI summary in thread; digest summary posted at the end
 - 🤖 **GitHub Actions**: Runs automatically on schedule via GitHub Actions

 ## Setup